 Buyers will typically use EOIs to shortlist Suppliers for a tender that has yet to be released, so this is an excellent time to put your best foot forward.
 While writing your EOI make sure to include specific examples of how your offering will add value to the Buyer and demonstrate your capacity to produce innovative design solutions to handle the project requirements.
 The most effective way to do this is by discussing your previous experience working on similar projects within the relevant industry.
 Keep it clear and to the point

 Are you interested in learning more about the different stages of procurement beyond EOIs?
-Click here to check out our blog explaining all the tendering terms you need to know!
+We have a blog explaining all the tender terms you need to know!

 Australian Tenders offers a range of resources designed to help you learn and experience the tendering market.
 Check out how we can help you find and win tenders!